RevenueCat/docs/docs/dashboard-and-metrics/charts/prediction-explorer.md

 ## Definition

-The Prediction Explorer allows you to measure the predicted lifetime value (LTV) of various cohort definitions over time to estimate the long-term revenue that may be driven by those cohorts.
+The Prediction Explorer allows you to measure the predicted lifetime value (LTV) of various customer cohorts over time to estimate the long-term revenue that may be driven by those cohorts.

 :::warning Prediction Explorer Beta
 This chart is currently in beta as we refine our prediction modeling to improve accuracy.
 If you have feedback or questions on the nature of the chart or the data provided, please don't hesitate to reach out to us.